(Last Updated On: 28/04/2020)

 An Ox Head on a Plate

 On the roof terrace the animal’s skinned head was already lying in state, smeared in a thick oily paste of spices prepared to the family’s secret recipe.
 An orange was stuffed in its mouth.
 The gruesome head was wrapped in banana leaves and bundled up into a jute sack.
 This was the Oman food delicacy which we would be sharing when it was dug up two days later.
+It was one of the weirdest food in the world

 The Communal Fire Pit